 What Are Organic Fertilizers: Different Types Of Organic Fertilizer For Gardens

-Organic materials in the garden are more environmentally friendly than traditional chemical fertilizers.
-What are organic fertilizers, and how you can use them to improve your garden?
+If you are looking for a fertilizer that is natural and better for the planet as well as your plants, you might want to look beyond conventional synthetic options.
+Organic materials are more environmentally friendly than traditional chemical fertilizers.
+So exactly what are organic fertilizers, and how you can use them to improve your garden?
+Here's how they work.

 What are Organic Fertilizers?